The Quick Answer

 If you are a member of a professional regulatory body such as the Canadian Counselling and Psychotherapy Association, the Alberta College of Social Workers or the College of Alberta Psychologists I recommend exploring your options for both commercial and professional liability insurance through this membership with their recommended insurance company, as you are likely to have access to group rates which could save you a significant amount of money.
 For this to apply to your EFW and/ or AAT work, it is my understanding that you need your professional regulatory body to state that EFW and/ or AAT (however you describe this aspect of work) falls within your scope of practice as whatever it is they certify you as (e.g. counsellor, social worker, psychologist etc.) and to provide this statement to the insurance company.
 I also recommend getting it confirmed in writing each year from your insurance company or broker that your insurance policy includes coverage for this aspect of your practice.
 The brokers (for example BMS) who place insurance for members of professional regulatory bodies are starting now to define pre requisite requirements (e.g. in terms of training in AAT/ EFW and experience/ training with the species worked with) and in some cases limitations on what is covered.
 So I highly encourage you to read the small print, ask questions and seek clarification.

 Other options include BFL Canada and Capri Insurance.
 Pro-EFW have relationships with both BFL and Capris which allow you to access their policies once you have completed both Explorations and Foundations training.
 We have included some links to the application process with both of these companies below.
+If you decide to follow these options pro-EFW recommend that state you are a candidate for certification or that you have completed certification through Pro-EFW.
+Please do NOT contact Pro-EFW for insurance but rather the insurance company.

 If you live in Alberta I highly recommend that anyone who owns or interacts with horses join the Alberta Equestrian Federation (AEF).
 Their reasonably priced annual membership comes with a group insurance policy which covers you for a wide range of risks including liability coverage if a horse was to get onto a road and caused an accident, some transportation coverage, and emergency boarding coverage.
 They also have several optional ‘add ons’ that I believe are worthwhile for most horse owners.